 - Royal Jordanian

-Unfortunately, to book all other partners you have to call American Airlines (NOT the partner airline) to book the award.
-We’ll cover how to find available award seats on partner airlines later on so that you don’t have to rely on the phone agent to find the seats you want.
+Unfortunately, to book all other partners you have to call American Airlines (not the partner airline) to book the award.
+We’ll cover how to find award seats on partner airlines later on so you don’t have to rely on the phone agent to find the seats you want.

 Short answer: Almost anywhere in the world!